 (A) All vessel waste collection facilities developed with Facility Grant funds must be dedicated open and available for public use.
-Reasonable hours of operation may be prescribed if necessary;
+Reasonable hours of operation may be prescribed if necessary.
+The facility may be closed for short periods during low boat use periods to protect against cold weather damage.